 Immerse yourself in the rich biodiversity of the rainforest and learn about ecological resilience in the face of climate change and other environmental threats.
 Connect rainforest management and conservation issues with downstream impacts on the Great Barrier Reef.
 Become a part of large-scale restoration ecology experiments and study environmental policy and community conservation approaches while developing skills in field research and data collection.

 Students live and study at the SFS Center for Rainforest Studies.
 Our Center lies at the end of a narrow, winding road, in the middle of a lush rainforest.
-The 153-acre property is surrounded by protected World Heritage forests, and comes alive at night with the sounds of wildlife.
-The nearby town of Yungaburra and city of Cairns provide the occasional return to civilization.
+The 153-acre property is surrounded by protected World Heritage forests, and you can see incredible wildlife from the front steps of your cabin.
+Nearby Yungaburra and Cairns provide the occasional return to civilization.

 - Explore the world’s oldest rainforest – the Daintree – then work alongside citizen volunteers to regenerate critical rainforest habitats.